75470/spero-b-frontend/README.md

 1. Open terminal and go to folder name 'server' and execute command 'npm install'
 1. Execute command 'npm start'
 1. Login to localhost:8080/
+1. Use username "preeti" and for password contact repository owner